khadijatusman/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-result to breath to power of love converts a number from base 2 to bas e 10 script prints all combination of two letters except oo
+result to breath to power of love converts a number from base 2 to bas e 10 script prints all combination of two letters except oo prints a number with two decimal places followed by  new line